Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 - __Explore more__: We encourage you to continue exploring the rest of the documentation to discover all the possibilities that ArchiHUB offers.
 - __Experiment__: Do not hesitate to continue “tinkering” with your file.
 The best way to learn and become familiar with the tool is to experiment with its different functionalities.

-Good luck with your archive and have fun exploring ArchiHub ❤️!
+Good luck with your archive and have fun exploring ArchiHUB ❤️!